vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 These polishing steps—refining the DAG's scheduling and display, and dramatically improving the utility and presentation of its output—demonstrate how a little extra effort can significantly elevate a Data Engineering project.

-## The final version of our End-to-end League of Legends analysis pipeline
+## The final version of our End-to-end League of Legends pipeline

 We've journeyed from the initial idea—analyzing the data behind League of Legends—through planning, client development, dynamic orchestration, AI integration, and finally, dedicated polishing.
 Each step has built upon the last, incorporating modern Data Engineering practices and leveraging the powerful new features of Apache Airflow 3 and the Airflow AI SDK.